 Whistleblowingand Retaliation

-McMoran, O’Connor, Bramley & Burns, P.C. is a leader in whistleblowing law.
+McMoran, O’Connor, Bramley & Burns, P.C. is a leader in whistleblowing law in New Jersey and New York.

 In 2015, the attorneys at McMoran, O’Connor, Bramley & Burns, P.C. changed the landscape in whistleblower protection for employees in New Jersey in a landmark case against Johnson & Johnson, Inc. and its subsidiary.
 See Lippman v.
 Ethicon, Inc. and Johnson & Johnson, Inc., below.
 The firm successfully persuaded the New Jersey Supreme Court to unanimously rule that the New Jersey whistleblower law, the Conscientious Employee Protection Act (CEPA), provided protection to senior employees who refused to participate in or objected to conduct that they reasonably believed was unlawful or fraudulent.